Sayreville, New Jersey

-Sayreville is a borough in Middlesex County, in the U.S. state of New Jersey.
+Sayreville is a borough in Middlesex County, in the U.S. state of New Jersey, in the New York metropolitan area.
 Sayreville is within the heart of the Raritan Valley region, located on the south banks of the Raritan River, and also located on the Raritan Bay.
 As of the 2020 United States census, the borough's population was 45,345, an increase of 2,641 (+6.2%) from the 2010 census count of 42,704, which in turn reflected an increase of 2,327 (+5.8%) from the 40,377 counted in the 2000 census.

 Sayreville was originally incorporated as a township on April 6, 1876, from portions of South Amboy Township.
 On April 2, 1919, the borough was reincorporated as the Borough of Sayreville and ratified by a referendum held on April 29, 1919.

 History

 Native Americans were the first settlers of Sayreville.
 Tribes of the Navesink lived along the South River where Jernee Mill Road is located today.
 This was noted on a 1656 New Netherland map by Adriaen van der Donck, a Dutch surveyor and map maker.
 Attempting to buy land from the Native Americans, European settlers travelled up the Raritan River in 1663.
 During the 20th century, amateur archaeologists found thousands of Indian artifacts at the location shown on the map.

 Predating the incorporation of Sayreville, the Morgan Inn (later known as the Old Spye Inn) was established in 1703 in what is now the Morgan section of Sayreville.
 Charles Morgan III and his descendants, including Major General James Morgan and Lieutenant Nicholas Morgan, played significant roles in the Revolutionary War.
 The Morgan family lived in the area for over 200 years and many family members, including Evertsons, are buried in the privately owned Morgan Cemetery, which overlooks Raritan Bay.
 The Morgans were said to be related to the famous pirate, Captain Henry Morgan, who is said to have visited the Inn on more than one occasion, although this would have been impossible, considering Morgan died in Jamaica in 1688 and the Old Spye Inn wasn't built until 1703.

 It was from an episode during the Revolutionary War that the Morgan Inn gained its new name, the Old Spye Inn.
 According to local legends, a local British loyalist, Abe Mussey, was captured by Continental Army troops in 1777 while signaling to British ships in Raritan Bay.
 He was tried as a spy at the Inn, convicted in a one-day trial, and sentenced to death by hanging.
 Mussey's execution was carried out using a tree near the Inn's entrance.
 Mussey was reported to be buried behind the Inn in an unmarked grave.
 The Inn was destroyed by fire in 1976, but its ruins remain on the National Register of Historic Places.